 It's understandable for some countries - whose national identities were so repressed under authoritarian regimes - to tire of being affiliated with a term that they feel is outdated and which unfairly associates them with other countries from whom they would rather distance themselves.
 But the truth is that Eastern Europe and all its sub-regions is a culturally, geographically, and historically fascinating place, and this site chooses to celebrate the region as a whole while acknowledging the differences of each sub-region and each nation within that sub-region.Continue to 2 of 15 below.

 02 of 15

 Russia is Eastern Europe's largest and easternmost country.
 It separates Europe from Asia and straddles both continents over a wide geographical area that engulfs many cultures, terrains, and climates.

 Moscow is Russia's capital city, but it's an important cultural and historical center, too.
-Most individuals who travel to Russia visit Moscow first: here, the Kremlin's walls contain echos of legends, museums guard important examples of Russian art, the nation's rich and powerful strut their plumage, and pagan festivals, like Maslenitsa are interpreted anew for those seeking to get at the heart of Russian culture.
+Most individuals who travel to Russia visit Moscow first: here, the Kremlin's walls contain echoes of legends, museums guard important examples of Russian art, the nation's rich and powerful strut their plumage, and pagan festivals like Maslenitsa are interpreted anew for those seeking to get at the heart of Russian culture.